A Business Lesson Learned Raising Chickens for Meat

 I thought this would be a great opportunity for them to learn about business, hard work, and for us to learn how to raise meat birds.
 I decided that the family, aside from the boys, would raise 50 birds for our consumption as the boys planned on selling theirs for a profit.
 So we ordered 75 broilers from our local hatchery.

-One morning we received the call from our post office.
+One morning, we received a call from our post office.
 The birds were ready to be picked up.
-Waiting at home, we had a metal 6-foot stock tank and some chicken wire.
+Waiting at home, we had a brooder made of a metal 6-foot stock tank and some chicken wire.
 We also had four 55-gallon drums of soy-free, non-GMO half starter and half grower feed.
-The boys and I picked them up in a double stacked box with a crazy amount of “cheeping” coming from it.
+The boys and I picked them up in a double-stacked box with a crazy amount of “cheeping” coming from it.
 We got them home and into their new digs, with some grit, food, warming lamp, and water.

-Within the first four days, unfortunately, one of our curious cats killed about 25 of them, so I hurried and ordered another 25.
+Within the first four days, unfortunately, one of our curious cats killed about 25 of them, so I hurried and ordered another 25 chicks.
 We got them two weeks after the first batch, so we were back to 78 (they sent us three extra).
 Over the next few weeks, our cat ate another 10 to 15 of them.
-We figured out how she was getting in and fixed that so that we wouldn’t have that problem.
+We figured out how she was getting in and fixed it to prevent the cat from getting into the brooder so we wouldn’t have that problem.
 I didn’t order any more.
 I figured it was too late now since we’d already had them for almost a month.

 The plan was to keep them in the stock tank for four to six weeks, then move them out to pasture.
-We built a chicken tractor that was two feet tall, 12 feet long, and 10 feet wide with 75 percent of the roof covered, and half the sides covered.
-One of the covered quarters on top was a lid for access to them.
-A friend of mine built me a “tractor dolly” that we could slide underneath the back side, flip it to the ground and pull the rope on the front side to move them each day.
+We built a chicken tractor that was two feet tall, 12 feet long, and 10 feet wide, with 75 percent of the roof covered and half the sides covered.
+One of the covered quarters on top was a lid to access them.
+A friend of mine built me a “tractor dolly” that we could slide underneath the back side of the chicken tractor, flip it to the ground, and pull the rope on the front side to move them each day.

-We didn’t lose any more birds to our cats, however, we did have a night where we found a neighbor’s dog dug under the coop, killing several of them.
+We didn’t lose any more birds to our cats.
+However, we did have a night when we found a neighbor’s dog dug under the coop, killing several of them.
 While they didn’t like losing the birds, the boys loved the adventure of raising them.

 They ended up selling their 25 chickens and one of mine for $4 a pound.
-They made a total of $420; they put back all the money they needed to reinvest and pay for the next round of 35 chickens (10 more than this time), pay me back, give some to charity, and of course spend some for themselves.
+They made a total of $420 from raising chickens for meat; they put back all the money they needed to reinvest and pay for the next round of 35 chickens (10 more than this time), pay me back, give some to charity, and, of course, spend some for themselves.
 Wyatt bought a guitar, and Brodrek bought a Red Ryder BB gun.

 1. What a great story.
 Wholesome!
 Nice to see parents teaching their children something practical.
 Well done!